 Knowledge of FERPA is required for all faculty, staff, and student employees accessing student data as part of their work duties.
 This Self-Assessment will employ a broad range of real life situations that have been and can still be encountered by faculty and staff in the course of their duties.
 An answer/explanation will be provided for each question.
 Questions may be directed to the Office of the Registrar (firstname.lastname@example.org).
-The completion of the FERPA Self-Assessment will be recorded on the Human within HRIS.
+The completion of the FERPA Self-Assessment will be recorded in HRIS.

 Faculty and staff with access to confidential student data will be contacted via e-mail to complete a FERPA Self-Assessment using the Qualtrix survey tool.

 - Requests for information from the educational record of a student should be referred to the proper educational record custodian.